If you’re not familiar with shelling beans, you should be!

-In the meantime start preparing the pork by cutting the belly into 1-2″ squares.
+In the meantime start preparing the pork by cutting the belly into 1- to 2-inch squares.

-Preheat a heavy bottomed pot over med/high heat.
-I use a cast iron dutch oven (that you can find in My Shop) with great success!
-Add the cut up pork belly to your hot pot and cook it until all the sides are a beautiful golden brown.
+Preheat a heavy-bottomed pot over med/high heat.
+I use a cast-iron Dutch oven with great success!
+Add the cut-up pork belly to your hot pot and cook it until all the sides are a beautiful golden brown.

 The sage leaves will bubble at first and then the bubbling will slowly subside.
 When the bubbling stops they are done.
 Remove them to a paper towel to cool and drain.

-Cut your peppers lengthwise and remove the seeds.
-Cut you zucchini lengthwise as well and proceed to cut all the vegetables into a nice large dice.
+Cut the peppers lengthwise and remove the seeds.
+Cut the zucchini lengthwise as well and proceed to cut all the vegetables into a nice large dice.
 Peel and thinly slice the garlic.
 De-stem and mince the sage.
 Your prepped veggies should look like this.

 Add all the prepped veggies to the pork and stir gently to combine.

-Cook this mixture covered, over medium/low heat for 45 minutes or until the pork is fork tender.
-If the beans start to look dry before the time is up add up-to 1 more cup of water.
+Cook this mixture covered over medium/low heat for 45 minutes or until the pork is fork tender.
+If the beans start to look dry before the time is up add up to 1 more cup of water.
 When the pork and beans are thoroughly cooked, taste them and add salt and pepper if needed.
-I didn’t need more, but you may.
-Serve them in a large bowl garnished with the fried sage leaves.
-Or portion them into individual bowls.
+I didn’t need more, but you might.
+Serve them in a large bowl garnished with the fried sage leaves, or portion them into individual bowls.

 I hope you enjoy this beautiful summer dish!